opengovern/hub/ui/src/pages/setup/github.md

      - `read:public_key`

 6. **Generate the Token**:
-   - After selecting the scopes, generate the token and copy it for use in Opencomply integration.
+   - After selecting the scopes, generate the token and copy it for use in opencomply integration.

-## Configure Integration in Opencomply
+## Configure Integration in opencomply

-1. **Open Opencomply Dashboard**:
+1. **Open opencomply Dashboard**:
-   - Navigate to the Opencomply dashboard.
+   - Navigate to the opencomply dashboard.

 2. **Go to Integrations**:
    - Select **Integrations** and then choose **GitHub** from the options.